Tackling Everest Base Camp

 Feeling adventurous or looking for other ideas, here are some of the other amazing activities you can book while in Nepal

-Disclaimer: I paid to hike to Everest Base Camp, Nepal and all views are based on my own experience.
+Disclaimer: I paid to hike to Everest Base Camp, Nepal and all helpful tips are based on my own experience.

 The company that I used for my trek to Everest Base Camp was Nepal Uncovered